exasol/virtual-schema-common-document-files/doc/user_guide/dialect_development_guide.md

 ### Pattern Support

 Your adapter must support searching for Wildcard patterns on the remote file system.
-In case your file system does not (fully) support this, try to filter most using the filters the remote system supports (for example a prefix) and apply an accurate filter in your `FileLoader`.
+In case your file system does not (fully) support this, try to filter most using the filters that remote system supports (for example a prefix) and apply an accurate filter in your `FileLoader`.
 The generic adapter passes the search pattern as `StringFilter` to your `FileLoaderFactory`.
 The `StringFilter` class offers you helper functions like `getStaticPrefix()` or `Matchers`.
 A `Matcher` can check if a string fulfills the pattern or not.